cfinke/Typo.js/README.md

 	var is_spelled_correctly = dictionary.check("mispelled");

-You can choose the backend implementation by setting dictionary.implementation in typo.js:

-* hash

-	Stores the dictionary words as the keys of a hashand does a key existence check to determine whether a word is spelled correctly.
-Lookups are very fast, but this method uses the most memory.

-* binarysearch

-	Stores the dictionary words in a series of strings and uses binary search to check whether a word exists in the dictionary.
-It uses less memory than the hash implementation, but lookups are slower.

 _Note: The manifest.json file in the root directory of the project is there to simplify testing, as it allows you to load all of the files in the Typo project as a Chrome extension.
 It doesn't have any purpose if you're using Typo.js in your own project._

 Licensing